SiliconLabs/peripheral_examples_simplicity_sdk/series2/iadc/iadc_single_gpio_prs_ldma/readme.md

 2. Build the project and download it to the Starter Kit.
 3. Open the Simplicity Debugger and add `singleBuffer` to the Expressions Window.
-4. Set a breakpoint at the end of the `LDMA_IRQHandler`.
+4. Set a breakpoint at the end of the `ldma_callback`.
    * For EFR32MG21 Radio Board BRD4181A, jumper PA06 to PD02 to use the
      pushbutton or toggle `IADC input` to trigger IADC conversion.
 (Port A/B required for PRS in EM2.)